MovingBlocks/AdventureSite/README.md

 <h2 id="about">About The Project</h2>

-Contributing to an open source project is very rewarding, but in the beginning it is also hard and confusing.
+Contributing to an open-source project is very rewarding, but in the beginning, it is also hard and confusing.
 The more complex a project and its codebase and the more numerous the contribution possibilities, the more difficult it is to find a good starting point or resources for an easy immersion into the project.

+The Adventure Site is a web app that provides Terasology’s various documentation resources to new contributors in a conversational form.
+This “Tutorial Journey” or “Adventure Site” supports new contributors to find suitable resources based on their contribution interests.
+A user can navigate by conversing with the Gooey and Gooey helps the user to learn more about the projects.
+Gooey helps the user to access the resources in a sequential order, which helps the user to study all possible resources related to that particular path.

 ---